rezaalizaadeh/cyclistic-bike-share-case-study/README.md

 ---

-## 📈 Visualizations (ggplot2)
+## 📈 Visualizations

+This project includes visualizations created using both **R (ggplot2)** and **Tableau Public**.

+### R Visualizations
-Created in `Scripts/visualizations.R` and exported to `Visuals/`:
+Generated in `Scripts/visualizations.R` and exported to `Visuals/`:
 - Hourly ride trends
 - Monthly usage patterns
 - Weekday vs weekend behavior
-- Distribution of ride lengths
+- Ride length distributions
-- Top stations
+- Top start & end stations
-- Top routes
+- Most common routes
-- Heatmap (hour × weekday)
+- Heatmap of weekday × hour usage

-Plots were also used in the Tableau dashboard.
+### Tableau Dashboard
+An interactive dashboard combining these insights was built in Tableau.
+You can view it online or download the packaged workbook from the `Tableau/` folder.

 ---